First-Year Seminar

 FYS 160 The End of the World as We Know It: The Post-Apocalyptic Novel (4 Credits)

-We explore a wide range of literary scenarios that depict the collapse of civilization in the wake of plague-like disease and/or nuclear war.
+This course explores a wide range of literary scenarios that depict the collapse of civilization in the wake of plague-like disease or nuclear war.
 The motif of the post-Apocalyptic novel has become common, yet its roots go back as far (and further than) Jack London’s The Scarlet Plague and Mary Shelley’s The Last Man.
-In the works we will be examining, we witness the attempts of the few survivors of catastrophe to create a new world, or merely to live in a world in which the past casts a vast shadow over the present.
+In the works the class examines, students witness the attempts of the few survivors of catastrophe to create a new world or merely to live in a world in which the past casts a vast shadow over the present.
 The society that comes forth from these worlds can be anarchic, dystopic, utopian or a combination of these.
 Some works we explore include Alas, Babylon; On the Beach; Riddley Walker; The Postman; A Canticle for Leibowitz; The Chrysalids; The Road and others.
 Film adaptations are shown as part of the course.
-Enrollment limited to 16 first years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable